Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

 #### add_mob_effect

-Adds a mob effect when triggered
+Adds a mob effect when triggered.

 ```json
 {